matheus-lmacedo/matheus-lmacedo/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

 - 🌱 I’m currently practicing my skills on projects
+- 📚 Deepening my knowledge in software architecture and engineering best practices
+- 🚀 Staying up to date with the latest trends and technologies in the web ecosystem
 - ⚡ Fun fact: I keep night shift swithed on at all times